Sigmmma/c20/src/content/h1/tags/glow/readme.md

 In the case that the glow path is a single marker or the root node default, only trailing particles will be emitted from that single point.

 # Glow path
 The glow path is a smooth 3D spline connecting **up to 5** [object markers](~gbxmodel#markers) with the same name, determined by the [_attachment marker_](#tag-field-attachment-marker) field.
-Any more will be ignored.
+Any more will be ignored, and any less may be unreliable so it's recommended to use 5.
 It's also possible to define a "path" of a single marker or leave the field blank to use the root node as the default, in which case only trailing particles can emit.

 A model can have multiple sets of glow markers so multiple widgets can be added.
 For example, the energy sword has 5 `glow 1` markers for the upper blade and and 5 `glow 2` markers for the lower.